- Signs & Symptoms

-Diabetes is a metabolic disorder that occurs when your blood sugar (glucose), is too high (hyperglycemia).
+Diabetes mellitus is a metabolic disorder that occurs when your blood sugar (glucose), is too high (hyperglycemia).
 Glucose is what the body uses for energy, and the pancreas produces a hormone called insulin that helps convert the glucose from the food you eat into energy.
-When the body does not produce enough insulin - or does not produce any at all - the glucose does not reach your cells to be used for energy.
-This results in diabetes.
+When the body does not produce enough insulin - or does not any at all - the glucose does not reach your cells to be used for energy.
+This results in type 1 and 2 diabetes.

 Prediabetes (sometimes spelled pre-diabetes) is a condition that often precedes type 2 diabetes.
 Prediabetes is when your blood sugar is higher than normal, but not quite high enough to be diagnosed with diabetes.
 Prediabetes does not usually have any symptoms so there may be no warning signs.
 A blood test can confirm if you have prediabetes.

-What signs and symptoms are unique to women with diabetes?
+What are the early signs and symptoms in women with diabetes?

 Many type 1 and type 2 diabetes symptoms in women are the same as those in men; however, there are some symptoms and complications of diabetes unique to women.

-- Problems with sexual function (pain, vaginal dryness, or reduced sex drive): Women with diabetes may experience lower sex drive (libido), blood flow problems to the genital area, which can decrease sexual response and orgasm, and nerve damage (diabetic neuropathy) that can result in vaginal dryness and decreased sensation.
+5. Decrease in sex drive: Women with diabetes may experience lower sex drive (libido), blood flow problems to the genital area, which can decrease sexual response and orgasm, and nerve damage (diabetic neuropathy) that can result in vaginal dryness and decreased sensation.

-What symptoms and signs of diabetes are the same for women and men?
+What signs and symptoms are the same in men and women?

 There are diabetes symptoms that both women and men have in common: